hibbitts-design/docsify-this-multiple-page-course-site/README.md

 You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsfy-This Web Page Builder.

-To load the provided example Docsify custom sidebar, include `&loadSidebar=_sidebar-with-home.md` in your Docsify-This URL parameter, for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-cmpt-363-222-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar-with-home.md
+To load the provided example Docsify custom sidebar, manually add `&loadSidebar=_sidebar-with-home.md` to your Docsify-This URL, for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-cmpt-363-222-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar-with-home.md

 Docsify-This Examples